etKing666/self_driving_car/test_cases.md

 ## Description:

-The aim of the test case #3 is to test the behavior of the car's reaction to various vehicles detected on the road.
+The aim of the test case #3 is to test the behavior of the car's reaction to various vehicles detected on the road (validation testing).

 ### Test steps: